1958 - 1978

 (photo forwarded by Colin Arnott)

 From 1965 onwards, Rangers had a popular club 'shop'.
 The ranges included inscribed ball point pens in the Club colours, broaches, lapel badges, cuff links, rosettes, and blazer badges (as pictured below).
 All items were sold at virtually cost price.
 Consequently, the venture showed very little profit but nevertheless it soon became an established part of Club life.
-When one of the pin badges turned up on ebay fairly recently (where it reached a price of £74), it become the subject of an internet article which proved to be one of the initial catalysts for the existence of this web site.
+When one of the pin badges turned up on ebay several years ago (where it reached a price of £74), it become the subject of an internet article which proved to be one of the initial catalysts for the existence of this web site.